CADRE: Dynamic Catching via Implicit Contact Descriptors and Task-Appropriate Recovery Affordances: Related Work

-Neural Descriptor Fields (NDFs) and similar implicit geometric representations have also made progress in robot manipulation.
-Khargonkar et al.~\cite{khargonkar2023neuralgrasps} propose an implicit grasp feature for cross-object and cross-robot generalization, while several other works ~\cite{cheng2023nod, huang2024implicit, simeonov2023se} apply NDF-inspired representations to motion planning.
+Implicit geometric representations, like Neural Descriptor Fields (NDFs), show promise in manipulation for cross-embodiment generalization~\cite{khargonkar2023neuralgrasps} and motion planning~\cite{cheng2023nod, huang2024implicit, simeonov2023se}.
 However, the application of such implicit geometric representations to RL and dynamic dexterous manipulation remains unexplored.
-Our work addresses this gap by leveraging NDF-inspired contact representations to enable dynamic recovery.
+Our work addresses this gap by leveraging NDF-inspired contact representations to enable dynamic recovery. \looseness=-1